-How Do You View the Bible?
+How Do You Read the Bible?
+(James 1:22-25)

-Each mirror, you see, has inspectors,
+Each mirror, I think, has inspectors

 who, acting as corporate protectors,

-must find any scratch, every unseemly patch.
+Must find any scratch, every unseemly patch.

 They’re inferior mirror detectors.